-An integrated urban transportation and road network in a community should proficiently be designed to create ffective and safe movements in the area while also promoting sustainable development and enhancing the overall quality of life in the community.
-With this primary
+An integrated urban transportation and road network in a community should proficiently be designed to create effective and safe movements in the area while also promoting sustainable development and enhancing the overall quality of life in the community.
+With this primary principle in mind, the following key elements have been taken into consideration in the design of the road network in the Area Structure Plan (ASP) development concept:

-- 1 Connectivity: The road network is designed to provide seamless connectivity throughout the plan area, linking residential areas and recreational facilities.
-A grid pattern with multiple access points has been considered to prevent traffic congestion and facilitate easy navigation. - 2 Access and circulation: Adequate access points to major roads and potential future public transportation routes have been planned.
-Various transport modes, including sidewalks, pedestrian paths, natural trails, bike lanes, and public transport stops, have been incorporated to promote safe and efficient movement within the community. - 3 Sustainability: The incorporation of active transportation practices, such as encouraging walking, cycling, and the use of future public transportation, is a priority.
-Additionally, the implementation of green infrastructure, such as permeable pavements and roadside vegetation, aims to manage stormwater runoff and improve air quality. - 4 Land use integration: By aligning road design with land use planning, the transportation network would support the overall development goals of the ASP.
-This strategic coordination ensures that the road network complements the surrounding land uses effectively. - 5 Roads may be designed based on the City of Red Deer standards.
+- 1. Connectivity: The road network is designed to provide seamless connectivity throughout the plan area, linking residential areas and recreational facilities.
+A grid pattern with multiple access points has been considered to prevent traffic congestion and facilitate easy navigation. - 2.
+Access and circulation: Adequate access points to major roads and potential future public transportation routes have been planned.
+Various transport modes, including sidewalks, pedestrian paths, natural trails, bike lanes, and public transport stops, have been incorporated to promote safe and efficient movement within the community. - 3.
+Land use integration: By aligning road design with land use planning, the transportation network would support the overall development goals of the ASP.
+This strategic coordination ensures that the road network complements the surrounding land uses effectively. - 4.
+Roads: May be designed based on the City of Red Deer standards.
 This standard dictates a 15 m right of way for local roads with a 10 m wide paved surface.
-Collector roads and roads connecting to existing 20 m right of way will be developed as a 20 m right of way.
+Collector roads and roads connecting to existing 20 m right of way will be developed as a 20 m right of way. - 5.
+Sustainability: The incorporation of active transportation practices, such as encouraging walking, cycling, and the use of future public transportation, is a priority.
+Additionally, the implementation of green infrastructure, such as permeable pavements and roadside vegetation, aims to manage stormwater runoff and improve air quality.